Debit Card Fraud

 More than 10 million debit transactions are processed in Canada every day and more than four billion a year without incident.
 Of the 23 million active debit cards in circulation, less than half of one per cent were impacted by a skimming incident last year, so the odds of it happening are quite low.
 But banks will continue to adapt new technologies and new practices to fight this fraud, work with police and protect their customers.

 The Interac Association collects debit card fraud statistics from banks and other debit card issuers, which can be found on their website by clicking here.
+Interac also has more information about security, including a video, on its website.

 The CBA offers a free fraud prevention seminar for seniors as part of its Your Money Seniors financial literacy seminar program.